olwflynn/penrose-app/README.md

 ## Goal
 Learn about kafka and building an app to interact with interact it.
 Learn about web3 / blockchain events and how to parse important info from them.
 Learn about how to materialize events from kafka.
+For now we pushed events to a discord channel

 ## Setup